rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Instead of using the offset, you are using the cursor which is the `createdAt` property of a message.
-When using Sequelize (but also any other ORM), it is possible to add a clause to find all items in a list by a starting property (here `createdAt`) with less than (`lt`) or greater than (`gt`, which is not used here) values for this property.
-In this case, when providing a date as a cursor, the where clause finds all messages **before** this date, because there is the `lt` Sequelize operator.
+Instead of the offset, the cursor is the `createdAt` property of a message.
+With Sequelize (but also any other ORMs, it is possible to add a clause to find all items in a list by a starting property (`createdAt`) with less than (`lt`) or greater than (`gt`, which is not used here) values for this property.
+Using a date as a cursor, the where clause finds all messages **before** this date, because there is an `lt` Sequelize operator.

-There are two more improvements for making it more robust:
+There are two more improvements we can use to make the code more explicit:

 {{< highlight javascript "hl_lines=7 9 10 15" >}}
 ...